These lesser-known places to visit in Texas may be your best vacation.

 Lesser-Known Places To Visit In Texas

 Texas is the second-largest state in the United States, next to Alaska, so there is a lot of ground to cover.
 A road trip with hidden gems in it is what we are talking about today.
-The list below might not be new to you, but are places you may not have considered visiting.
+The list below might not be new to you, but there are places you may not have considered visiting.

 1. Texas Historical Sites Are Hidden Gems In Texas